syncfusion-content/xamarin-docs/Xamarin/SfLinearGauge/Change-Orientation.md

 ---
 layout: post
-title: Orientation in Syncfusion LinearGauge control for Xamarin.Forms
+title: Orientation in LinearGauge
 description: Learn how to set Orientation in LinearGauge
 platform: Xamarin
 control: LinearGauge